brohb/Keep-in-touch/README.md

 # Keep-in-touch

-A simple full-stack app that may serve a mailing list to inform about news and events.
+A simple app that may serve a mailing list to inform about news and events.
 The database (not under version control) was built by using Maria DB on Wamp server.
 Made with the following technologies: